Estimated reading time: 5 minutes

 What is Computerized Accounting?

 You’re familiar with accounting.
-You’re wondering what, exactly, is computerized accounting.
+You’re wondering what, exactly, computerized accounting is.

 Before personal computers, people did accounting entirely by hand.
 Accountants used pen-and-paper methods to complete their work.

-With the rise of personal computers in the 1980s, technology has made it easier and more efficient to maintain accounting records for all business transactions of a company.
-Computers can provide accuracy with reconciling accounts activity.
+With the rise of personal computers in the 1980s, technology has made it easier and more efficient to maintain accounting records for all company business transactions.
+Computers can provide accuracy in reconciling accounts activity.
 Specialized accounting software is used today in all modern companies, big or small.

 The programs of the past were simple.
 Today’s computerized accounting software is powerful and complex.
 If you want to learn to use the software, you’ll need some training.

-The need for people trained to use this specialized software has led to popular certificate programs that are offered by many schools nationwide.
+The need for people trained to use this specialized software has led to popular certificate programs many schools offer nationwide.
 If you are interested in learning about the availability of programs near you, check with your local colleges and vocational training centers.